hessllab/HW_5/README.md

 ## Product
-The script creates a new directory called the state abbreviation. for example; if the state is __Wyoming__, the name of the directory is __wy__
+The script creates a new directory called the state abbreviation. for example; if the state is __Wyoming__, the name of the directory created will be __wy__

-In this directory, it stores all the retrieved .rwl files for that state.
+In this directory, the script stores all the retrieved .rwl files for that state.

 Then the script produces a text file of site names followed by the first line (header) of the file: